Hangover Cure

 Expand list

-If you’ve ever experienced the misery of a hangover, you’ve surely felt the desperation for a hangover cure.
-Hangover refers to a number of unpleasant symptoms which people experience, usually the morning after drinking too much alcohol.
+If you’ve ever experienced a hangover, you’ve surely felt the need for a hangover cure at home.
+Hangover refers to the unpleasant symptoms that people experience after drinking too much alcohol.

-There are some general guidelines in place for safe drinking.
-According to the CDC (Centers for Disease Control and Prevention), the guidelines are two drinks per day (or less) for men, and one drink per day (or less) for women.
-These parameters, however, are merely presented as ‘moderate drinking’ amounts which safeguard your body from harm.
+According to the CDC (Centers for Disease Control and Prevention), the guidelines for safe drinking are two drinks per day (or less) for men, and one drink per day (or less) for women.
+These parameters, however, are merely presented as ‘moderate drinking’ amounts that safeguard your body from harm.
 Drinking less can still cause a hangover for some, and drinking more won’t necessarily cause a hangover for others.
 Every person’s level of alcohol tolerance is unique.

 Once the hangover hits and you’re feeling awful, it’s important to practice good self-care.
 Do whatever sensible things you can to alleviate your physical symptoms.
-Rest up until you feel better.
-Stay hydrated and try to eat balanced meals.
-Don’t push yourself- doing so will only cause the symptoms to last longer.
+This includes resting up until you feel better as well as staying hydrated and eating balanced meals.
+Don’t push yourself because doing so will only cause the symptoms to last longer.

-The reality is that there is no magic pill or hangover cure remedies that can cure hangover completely.
-No method of how to get rid of a hangover is absolute- you can try to alleviate the symptoms as much as possible, and rest up to help it pass, but you can’t make it disappear immediately.
+The reality is that there are no magic pills or hangover cure remedies that can cure a hangover completely.
+You can try to alleviate the symptoms as much as possible, and rest to help it pass, but you can’t make it disappear immediately.

 • Depression, anxiety, or irritability